 You may experience some redness around the tattoo where SecondSkin was applied to the un-tattooed skin.
 This is also completely normal and may occur with any type of medical adhesive.
 If you do develop an adverse reaction on the tattoo, discontinue use immediately.

 Do not scratch, soak or pick at your tattoo.
 Tattoo should be fully healed in 2-3 weeks, sometimes more.
 After healing use sunscreen to protect your ink whenever in the sun.
 Please don’t forget to come back and let us get a healed photo.
 Don’t forget to contact us with any questions or concerns.

 ******DO NOT USE NEOSPORIN******

 This is a wonderful product for cuts and scrapes, but not for tattoos.
 Some can have an allergic reaction to Neosporin which causes little red bumps.
-When the bumps go away so does the ink, and you have a polka dotted tattoo!
+When the bumps go away, so does the ink, and you have a polka dotted tattoo!

 Yes, you can (and definitely should) shower with a new tattoo.
-It’s OK to get the tattoo wet just do not soak it.
+It’s OK to get the tattoo wet, just do not soak it.
 Submerging your tattoo in a bath, hot tub, pool or the like can cause serious damage to your tattoo and possibly cause an infection!
 Water that you sit in contains bacteria and germs that will enter your body through a new tattoo as it is open skin.
 Running water is not bad for a tattoo, it just rolls right off, that is why showers are A-OK!
-These things need to be avoided for at least 2 weeks or until the tattoo is completely healed.
+These things needs to be avoided for at least 2 weeks or until the tattoo is completely healed.

-After 3 to 5 days your tattoo will start itching and peeling and looking pretty ugly.
-All tattoos go though the “Ugly Stage”, its a part of the natural healing process.
-Its your body’s way of shedding the damaged skin cells and pushing new ones to the top.
+Your tattoo may start itching and peeling and looking pretty ugly.
+All tattoos go through the “ugly stage”, it’s a part of the natural healing process.
+It’s your body’s way of shedding the damaged skin cells and pushing new ones to the top.